 Texts: Prentice Hall’s Science Explorer series: “Earth’s Waters,” “Chemical Building Blocks,” and “Chemical Interactions.”

 This course is an introduction to the life sciences.
-It covers the basis for the study of life: heredity and change; evolution; and identification and classification of simple organisms, plants, animals and the human body.
-Laboratory work is used to reinforce the increasingly detailed study of biological systems.
+Boys develop a deeper understanding of the underpinnings of the study of life: heredity and change; evolution; and identification and classification of simple organisms, plants, animals and the human body.
+Boys use laboratory work to reinforce the increasingly detailed study of biological systems.
 The discipline of dissection is employed to study the anatomy of a variety of organisms.
-Text: McGraw Hill Glencoe: “Life Science”

-This course develops the formal aspects of physics and chemistry within a broader context of environmental topics.
+Form II Physical Science develops the formal aspects of physics and chemistry within a broader context of environmental topics.
 The language, methods, and concepts of physical science are refined with attention paid to the relationship between mathematics and science in experiment and theory.
+Motion, forces, energy and thermodynamics form the backbone of the physics concepts, which link to chemistry through the study of atomic structure, the Periodic Table of elements, chemical formulas and chemical reactions.
 A consciousness of environmental sustainability is woven into the discussion regularly.
-Text: Prentice Hall: “Physical Science Concepts in Action”